vyaaghrah/BoNet/README.md

 	- Glob
 4. Open 'Data_restructure.py' in Jupyter Notebook and set source directory paths of train and test set to destination paths and run it.
 5. Now set the source paths in 'AlexNet.ipynb', 'Inception-Attention.ipynb', 'Xception-Attention.ipynb' and 'VGG-Attention.ipynb'.
 6. Run All the cells in 'AlexNet.ipynb' and let it train (set the no of epochs as desired).
-Similarly for 'Xception-Attention.ipynb', 'Inception-Attention.ipynb' and 'VGG-Attention'.
+Similarly for 'Xception-Attention.ipynb', 'Inception-Attention.ipynb' and 'VGG-Attention.ipynb'.
 7. Run the 'Ensemble_Output.py' and get the overall prediction of the input X-ray image.
 ************************************************************************************************************************************************